claranet/terraform-signalfx-detectors/modules/integration_aws-lambda/README.md

 ### About `pct_errors` detector

-* The detector uses a `latest` extrapolation to force the alert to remain until a new execution of the same lambda function happens in success.
+* This detector uses a `latest` extrapolation to force the alert to remain until a new execution of the same lambda function happens in success.
 Depending on the frequency at which the function executes, the alert may take time to self resolve.

 ### About `invocations` detector